Patience Leads To Great Dividend Growth

 Here are the sector weights:

 DGRO is a dividend fund with a low yield relatively.
 The allocation to communication services and energy is low.
 If you're trying to be diversified there's the option of picking up these two sectors in another fund or just picking individual stocks based on your taste.
 You're also getting a lot of technology stock at the cost of consumer staples.
-Without a higher yield or consumer staples this fund is liable to fall just as far as the S&P 500 in a market panic.
+Without a higher yield or consumer staples, this fund is liable to fall just as far as the S&P 500 in a market panic.

 Here are the top 30 holdings: